The MATISSE view of the inner region of the RY Tau protoplanetary disk

-\abstract { The physical conditions and processes in the innermost regions of protoplanetary disks are essential for planet formation and general disk evolution.
-In this context we study the T-Tauri type young stellar object RY Tau, which exhibits a dust-depleted inner cavity characteristic of a transition disk.} { The goal of this study is to analyze spectrally resolved interferometric observations in the $L$, $M$, and $N$ bands of the RY Tau protoplanetary disk obtained with MATISSE.
-We aim at providing constraints on the spatial distribution and mineralogy of dust in the inner few astronomical units by producing synthetic observations fitting the interferometric observables.} { A 2D temperature gradient disk model is employed to estimate the orientation of the inner disk.
-Successively, the chemical composition of silicates depending on spatial region in the disk is analyzed.
-Finally, the parameter space of a viscous accretion disk model is sampled via Monte Carlo radiative transfer simulations to investigate the actual 3D dust density distribution of RY Tau.} { We constrain the orientation of the inner disk of RY Tau finding no evidence of significant misalignment with respect to its outer disk.
-We identify several silicate species commonly found in protoplanetary disks and observe a depletion of amorphous dust grains toward the central protostar.
+\abstract { The physical conditions and processes taking place in the innermost regions of protoplanetary disks are essential for planet formation and general disk evolution.
+In this context, we study the T-Tauri type young stellar object RY Tau, which exhibits a dust-depleted inner cavity characteristic of a transition disk.} { The goal of this study is to analyze spectrally resolved interferometric observations in the $L$, $M$, and $N$ bands of the RY Tau protoplanetary disk obtained with MATISSE.
+We aim to provide constraints on the spatial distribution and mineralogy of dust in the inner few astronomical units by producing synthetic observations fitting the interferometric observables.} { We employed a 2D temperature gradient disk model to estimate the orientation of the inner disk.
+Successively, we analyzed the chemical composition of silicates depending on spatial region in the disk.
+Finally, we sampled the parameter space of a viscous accretion disk model via Monte Carlo radiative transfer simulations to investigate the actual 3D dust density distribution of RY Tau.} { We constrained the orientation of the inner disk of RY Tau, finding no evidence of significant misalignment with respect to its outer disk.
+We identified several silicate species commonly found in protoplanetary disks and observed a depletion of amorphous dust grains toward the central protostar.